Ethernet cables come in all shapes and sizes. Here's what you need to know

 Ethernet glossary

-The differences between the various types of Ethernet cables are actually pretty simple, but it’s easy to get confused by some of the nomenclature.
-To help out, we’ve put together a quick rundown on what different terms mean, and what you should expect if you buy a cable with those designations.
+The differences between the various types of Ethernet cables are rather simple, but some of the terminology can be confusing.
+To help out, we put together a quick rundown on what the different terms mean, and what you should expect when buying cables with those designations.

-TP: Twisted Pairs.
-This terminology refers to the way that the wires inside the cable are twisted together.
-Twisted Pairs have been an industry standard for years, and are only inferior to fiber-optic cabling in terms of maximum length and speed drop-off.
+TP (Twisted Pairs): Refers to how the wires inside twist together.
+Twisted Pairs are an industry standard, and are only inferior to fiber-optic cabling in terms of maximum length and speed drop-off.

-UTP: Unshielded Twisted Pairs.
-Cables designated UTP won’t have foil or braided shielding, which makes the cable cheaper to produce and more flexible, but you’ll sacrifice signal quality and increase vulnerability for crosstalk.
+UTP (Unshielded Twisted Pairs): These cables won’t have foil or braided shielding.
+That means they’re more flexible and cheaper to produce, but you’ll sacrifice signal quality and increase vulnerability for crosstalk.

-STP: Shielded Twisted Pairs.
-Cables with STP or SSTP designations are protected with braided shielding, which is usually made of copper or another conductive polymer.
+STP or SSTP (Shielded Twisted Pairs): Braided shielding protects these cables.
+They’re usually made of copper or another conductive polymer.
 Shielding reduces noise and improves connection quality.

-FTP: Foiled Twisted Pairs.
-Cables with FTP or SFTP designations are protected with foil shielding, which helps reduce noise and improves connection quality.
+FTP or SFTP (Foiled Twisted Pairs): Foil shielding protects these cables.
+This helps reduce noise and improves connection quality.

 Editors' Recommendations

-- The best processors for gaming
+- The best home internet deals for March 2020: AT&T, Spectrum, Optimum and more

-- Want to smarten up your ride?
-Here’s a list of all the cars with CarPlay support
+- The best wireless router deals for March 2020